 - Headaches, particularly at the back of the head and in the morning.
 Lightheadedness, vertigo, altered vision or fainting episodes.
 These symptoms however are more likely to be related to anxiety than the high blood pressure itself

-- On physical examination, hypertension may be suspected on the basis of the presence of hypertensive retinopathy detected with the help of Ophthalmoscopy, examination of the optic fundus found in the back of the eye.
+- On physical examination, hypertension may be suspected on the basis of the presence of hypertensive retinopathy detected with the help of Ophthalmoscopy, the examination of the optic fundus found in the back of the eye.

-- Initially, you may detect dull headaches, dizzy spells or a few more nosebleeds than normal, these signs and symptoms typically don’t occur until high blood pressure has reached a severe or life threatening stage.
+- Initially, you may detect dull headaches, dizzy spells, or a few more nosebleeds than normal, these signs and symptoms typically don’t occur until high blood pressure has reached a severe or life-threatening stage.

 From the age of 18, get your BP checked once in two years.
 If diagnosed with HTN you must frequently check your BP.
-You can also ask a doctor free online, for any symptoms related questions and other queries.
+You can also ask a doctor for any symptoms related questions and other queries.